dienerlab/nextflow_intro/docs/talk.md

 ---

-## What are workflow management systems
+## What are workflow management systems (WMSs)

 A collection of

-- a *language* to express complex workflows
+- a *language* to express complex workflow graphs
 - a *resource manager* that can distribute work automatically
-- an *executor* that will run the workflow on a variety of backends (SLUTM, Cloud, local)
+- an *executor* that will run the workflow on a variety of back-ends<br>(SLURM, AWS batch, GCP compute, Kubernetes, local)
-- a *tracking system* that caches results and gives perormance metrics
+- a *monitoring system* that caches results and analyses resource usage

 Common WMSs: *Nextflow*, Snakemake, CWL